-There are 180 bus routes in the district of which 19 routes are in Lepelle-Nkumpi.
+Kopano Bus Services is the major provider of daily commuters transport services in the area.
+The company is state owned and subsidized.
+There are 180 daily bus routes in the district of which 19 routes are in Lepelle-Nkumpi.
 The challenge is that road conditions are generally poor and this has a significant impact on the operating life of the rolling stock (buses), operating costs, and level of service to the passenger.
-All commuter networks lead to Lebowakgomo CBD although there are no bus rank facilities and commuters' safety is at greater risk.
+All commuter networks lead to Lebowakgomo CBD although there are no bus rank facilities and commuters' safety seems to be is at greater risk with current arrangement.